 Public Service Recognition Week (PSRW) is celebrated nationally during the first full week in May each year to show appreciation to public employees and to showcase the services that public employees provide.
-During PSRW, Vermont departments host a variety of recognition events and activities.
-The highlight of Vermont's celebration is a ceremony to honor outstanding State employees and teams, with the Governor, Secretary of Administration and the Commissioner of Human Resources presenting award certificates to outstanding employees and teams.
+Vermont departments are encouraged to host a variety of recognition events and activities this week or at a time that works best for them.
+The highlight of Vermont's celebration is a ceremony to honor outstanding State employees, with the Governor, Secretary of Administration and the Commissioner of Human Resources presenting award certificates to outstanding employees.